marinecoders/marinecoders.github.io/_posts/2021-10-19-Marine-Coder-Innovation-Challenge-Winner.md

 ---

 ## We are excited to announce that I MEF and their GCCS Reconciliation Tool (GROOT) is the winner of the 2021 Marine Coder Innovation Challenge!
 The competition was tough and picking a winner was a very difficult for the voting panel.
 II MEF's Command Data Visualization Tool and III MEF's Marine Logistics Planning Tool (MLPT) put up a great fight.
+Checkout [MARADMIN 600/21](https://www.marines.mil/News/Messages/Messages-Display/Article/2815694/2021-inaugural-micro-application-development-innovation-challenge-results/) for more details.
+GROOT is live and can be accessed via CAC at https://groot.apps.stg.mach9.usmc.mil/

 The challenge proved that given the tools, environments, resouces, and time, Marines CAN:
   * Build full stack, cloud native web applications ready for deployment to the organization's network